moritzrose/holiday_island/README.md

 downloaded the game files (very easy nowadays) and started using the original tile set.

 So far, I did quite a bit of research on isometric game design and I am very proud to have build a small map generator, that renders the tiles based on a height map.
-If you check out the repo and run the MapGenerator, you can see the current state.
+There is no limit in terms of terrain levels, you can have 2 or 200 - it only depends on a correctly formatted height map.
+Below is small example I generated - if you check out the repo, change the current height map I used (hardcoded for test purposes) and run the MapGenerator, you can play with it a little.
+Make sure there are no vertical or horizontal jumps > 1 though!

 ![img_1.png](img_1.png)